Greensboro NC Homes for Sale

 - Options: Traditional, magnet, and specialty programs

-Commute and Highway Access
+Commute and highway access

-Greensboro sits at a major Triad crossroads, which is a big part of why the city works for commuters heading to High Point, Winston-Salem, Burlington, or the Research Triangle.
+Greensboro sits at a major Triad crossroads, which is a big part of why the city works for commuters heading to High Point, Winston-Salem, Kernersville, Burlington, or the Research Triangle.

-- Interstates: I-40, I-85, I-73, I-840 (Urban Loop)
+- Interstates: I-40, I-85, I-73, I-840, and the Urban Loop

-- Airport: Piedmont Triad International (PTI)
+- Airport: Piedmont Triad International Airport

-- Nearby Cities: High Point, Winston-Salem, Kernersville, Burlington
+- Nearby cities: High Point, Winston-Salem, Kernersville, Burlington

 What Buyers Like About Living in Greensboro NC